 The focus in this area can be summarized as follows:

-providing information on suitable technologies for access, backhaul and source of power supply to bring telecommunications to rural, unserved and underserved areas;
+providing information on [USA MOD]available technologies for access, backhaul and source of power supply to bring telecommunications to rural, unserved and underserved areas;

 implementing projects on public/community broadband access points focusing on the provision of ICT services and applications through suitable technologies, including satellite, and business models which achieve financial and operational sustainability;

-disseminating information and analyses of the latest technologies and best practices through methods such as publications, symposia, seminars and workshops, taking into account the outputs of related ITU D study group activities.
+disseminating information [USA MOD]on the latest technologies and best practices through methods such as publications, symposia, seminars and workshops, taking into account the outputs of related [USA MOD]ITU-D study group activities.

 Bridging the Standardization Gap

-Increasing the knowledge and capacity of developing countries for the effective application/implementation of standards (Recommendations) developed in ITU T and ITU R is fundamental for bridging the standardization gap.
+Increasing the knowledge and capacity of developing countries for the effective application/implementation of standards (Recommendations) developed in [USA MOD]ITU-T and [USA MOD]ITU-R is fundamental for bridging the standardization gap.

-Good and liable standards help to improve the establishment of regional and national set of technical requirements and ultimately contributes to access safe, interoperable and affordable ICT equipment/systems contributing reducing the digital divide.

-The focus in this area will be:
+[USA SUP]The focus in this area will be:

 to promote and coordinate activities in the regions to support the implementation of the relevant standards tailored to developing country needs;

-organize, coordinate and provide necessary assistance to the activities of standardization Committees in the regions also through the organization of capacity building events and;
+organize, coordinate and provide necessary assistance to the activities of standardization Committees in the regions also through the organization of capacity building events[USA SUP];

 provide the necessary assistance to the regional groups of ITU study groups;